Back to The Church in Exile

 • never promulgate an ,

-• never approve a false worship,
+• never approve false worship,

-• never lose the Four Marks,
+• never lose the four marks,

 • never be absorbed into .